BackmanLab/ChromGEM/README.md

 ### Output

-- A three-dimensional SR-EV nucleosome configuration, normally stored as a LAMMPS-style dump file containing particle coordinates, .
+- A three-dimensional SR-EV nucleosome configuration, normally stored as a LAMMPS-style dump file containing particle coordinates, unique particle identifiers, and particle types (all set to 1 to indicate they are nucleosomes).
 - These nucleosome coordinates are used as:
-  - the fixed chromatin obstacle and binding target in Layer 2;
+  - the model chromatin substrate for labeling in Layer 2;
   - the ground-truth nucleosome coordinates in Layer 3; and
   - the source data for 3D packing domain identification and analysis.

 ## Layer 2: Molecular-Dynamics Simulation of the Label Probe

 Layer 2 is contained in [`Layer_2/`](Layer_2/) and includes the execution scripts for EdU and BrdU labeling used in the study.
-The simulations use LAMMPS to model 10,000 fluorescent label probes diffusing around a fixed SR-EV nucleosome configuration.
+The simulations use LAMMPS to model 10,000 fluorescent label probes diffusing about a fixed SR-EV nucleosome configuration.

 ### Required software